How to sell digital products with Stripe

 Built-in funnels and revenue optimization

-Checkout Page gives you the tools Stripe does not include:
+We give you the sales funnel tools that Stripe does not include, like:

 • Order bumps at checkout